 About Herzing’s Personal Support Worker Program

-Herzing College offers a comprehensive Personal Support Worker program through our campuses in Ottawa and Toronto.
+Herzing College offers a comprehensive Personal Support Worker program through our campuses in Ottawa, Toronto, and Cambridge.
 Training takes eight months and includes two work placements.

 Our graduates are employed by long-term care facilities and home-care companies throughout Ontario.Click below for complete PSW program details or to chat live with an admissions advisor.
 Find out if you’re eligible for funding and how to get started.